What is a FSA?

 - Reimbursements form this account must be for qualified dependents, such as a child under age 13 and older dependents, such as a spouse, parent, or older child, who is physically or mentally incapable of caring for themselves, reside in your home at least 8 hours per day, and are claimed as your dependents for income tax purposes.
 Please refer to www.irs.gov for further dependent definitions.

-- Maximum IRS contribution limit is $5,000 per year ($2,500 for married filing separate).
+- Maximum IRS contribution limit is $5,000 per year ($2,500 for married filing separate) for 2018.
+The IRS has not published the limit for 2019.
 In addition, there are restrictions if your spouse’s income is below $5,000 or your spouse is a full-time student.
 Plus if your spouse is a participant in the same or another cafeteria plan, the combined total of Dependent Care FSA elections cannot exceed $5,000.
 Please refer to www.irs.gov for further clarification.

 - Minimum contribution is $10 per month.